India must be cautious in dealing with US: Ex-Army chief Bikram Singh | Law-Order

 The Quad, or Quadrilateral Security Dialogue, comprises India, the US, Japan and Australia.

-“While it's good that we are part of the Quad (seen as a counterweight to China in the Indo-Pacific region), it will be in our interest that we move cautiously with the US, because Washington has never made itself trustworthy in its dealings with any of its strategic and defence allies,” he told the SBI Banking & Economic conclave here in the evening.
+''While it's good that we are part of the Quad (seen as a counterweight to China in the Indo-Pacific region), it will be in our interest that we move cautiously with the US, because Washington has never made itself trustworthy in its dealings with any of its strategic and defence allies,'' he told the SBI Banking & Economic conclave here on Thursday evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)